Ikat Rugs comprise of widely popular coloring techniques and motifs employed by the Silk Road weavers for centuries.

-The Mexicans dye their silk and wool rebozos similar to Ikat fashion.
-These shawls are part of Mexican national identity and most women have at least one Ikat shawl.
+The Mexicans dye their silk and wool rebozos like Ikat fashion.
+These shawls are part of Mexican national identity, and most women have at least one Ikat shawl.

 They are striking and daring.
-As a result, you can’t expect Ikat Rugs to work with just any décor.
+As a result, you cannot expect Ikat Area Rugs to work with just any décor.
 We swear by the advice that you must pick your battles, and trying to match an Ikat to a suitable interior might turn out to be a tough one.

 The solid neutral shades give Ikats the chance to soak up the attention.
-The solids don’t clash with Ikat’s mix of vivid coloring, and the rich Ikat patterns have a proper chance to outdo any other piece of textile in the room.
+The solids do not clash with Ikat’s mix of vivid coloring, and the rich Ikat patterns have a decent chance to outdo any other piece of textiles in the room.

-If neutrals are not quite your style, you can pair up Ikat Rugs with patterns, too.
+If neutrals are not quite your style, you can pair up Ikat Area Rugs with patterns, too.
 The key is to match the proportion and avoid color clashes.
 Do not choose something as glaringly bold as your Ikat carpet.
 Allow one of the items to take up the limelight in your interior décor.

 So, while dealing with patterns may be a bit finicky, Ikat Rugs will hardly give you much grief about whether to pair them up with modern décor or with a traditional one.